pranay-jain/constrained-padding-sequences/README.md

 Descriptions of our datasets can be found in Section 5.1 of our paper.

 The function `load_dataset` located in `load_dataset.py` loads each of our datasets.
 For the purposes of running our experiments, everything is automated within the Jupyter notebooks (described above).
-Information about the function's input arguments and its output can be found in `load_dataset.py`.

-#### Pranay
-I think this needs to go as documentation in load_dataset.py:

-The input arguments for `load_dataset` are as follows:
-1. `dataset`: a string that should be one of {`autocomplete`, `linode_from_index`, `wikipedia`}
-2. `cap_sequences`: a Boolean that indicates if the sequences should be truncated when loaded
-3. `cap_length`: an integer; if `cap_sequences` is set to `True` then sequences are truncated to this length

-For our experiments, we left `cap_sequences` to `False`, i.e., we did not leverage that feature of `load_dataset`.

-`load_dataset` returns the following output:
-1. `vertices` - a dictionary where the key is the object's name and the value is its size (in bytes)
-2. `vertices_subset` - this is an unused variable -- it includes only the vertices that were included in the sampled sequences.
-For most cases, this set is almost equal to the vertices set.
-3. `sequences` - the list of sequences of linked objects from the dataset
-4. `prefix_closed_sequences` - the prefix-closed set of sequences produced from sequences
-5. `max_length` - the maximum length of a sequence across the set of sequences
-6. `edges` - a set of tuples, where each tuple represents the source and destination node of an edge
-7. `Q` - a transition matrix based on the Markov assumption, as used by the BDK algorithm

-#### I THINK WE DELETE THE REST OF THIS

-#### Running Padding For Sequences (PFS)
+## Running Padding For Sequences (PFS)

 This is the proposed algorithm for producing near-optimal padding scheme for sequences.
 The `experiments` directory shows how the model (and baselines) can be executed in notebooks.
 This section describes how to execute the PFS algorithm as a python executable.
 To run this algorithm, execute the `main.py` code.
 Sample execution: